jameshughes89/cs102/src/site/labs/sorting/sorting-basic.rst

 Sorting
 *******

-* Feel free to use your laptop if you have it
+* Feel free to use your laptop
-* I strongly encourage you to work with others in the lab
+* You are strongly encourage to work with others

-    * When you get stuck, do me a favour and ask those sitting around you for help
+    * When you get stuck, ask those sitting around you for help
-    * I want people to get used to working together in the labs
+    * Get used to working together in the labs
-    * Peer teaching and peer learning is super effective
+    * Peer teaching and peer learning has been empirically shown to be very effective

 .. note::

-    This lab is making use of integer arrays for sorting, but if you would like, feel free to use ``IndexedBags``.
-If choose to do this, here's a tip for your method declarations:
+    This lab is making use of integer arrays for sorting, but feel free to use ``IndexedBags``.
+If an ``IndexedBag`` is used, the method signatures will need to be updated.
+For example,

         ``public static <T extends Comparable<T>> void bubbleSort(IndexedBag<T> toSort)``

-    Also remember to use ``.compareTo``.

 Starting Point